MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/create-dashboard-extension.md

 author: anjalia
 ms.author: t-anjaga
 ms.custom:
-ms.date: 08/26/2020
+ms.date: 08/27/2020
 ---

-# Tutorial: Create an Azure Data Studio Dashboard extension
+# Create an Azure Data Studio Dashboard extension

 This tutorial demonstrates how to create a new **Azure Data Studio Dashboard extension**.
 The extension contributes to the Azure Data Studio connection dashboard, so you can extend the functionality of Azure Data Studio in a manner easily visible to users.

 During this tutorial you learn how to:
 > [!div class="checklist"]
-> * Install the extension generator
+> - Install the extension generator
-> * Create your extension
+> - Create your extension
-> * Contribute to the dashboard in your extension
+> - Contribute to the dashboard in your extension
-> * Test your extension
+> - Test your extension
-> * Package your extension
+> - Package your extension
-> * Publish your extension to the marketplace
+> - Publish your extension to the marketplace

 ## Prerequisites